And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

 Bad money is money that has a commodity value considerably lower than its face value and is in circulation along with good money, where both forms are required to be accepted at equal value as legal tender.

-Conclusion: once things get really bad, GOLD and Silver disappear all together as these are hoarded.
+Conclusion: once things get really bad, GOLD and Silver disappear altogether as these are hoarded.
 People continue to pay with Fiat Money and with Crypto-currencies but keep Gold and Silver for themselves.